yonah-ag/musescore-mscx-explorer/README.md

 # musescore-mscx-explorer
-A plugout for exploring MuseScore MSCX files
+An Excel based plugout for exploring MuseScore MSCX files